You need a schedule and a plan.

 Day 3: Piping & Packaging

-1. Again, write down an ordered set of steps for your decorating tasks for the day.
+1. Again, write down an ordered set of steps for your decorating tasks for the day.2.
+Prepare a decorating station with piping bags and a food dehydrator.

 Most of the work is already done, and your cookies should be well dried.